 Lyme disease is most often treated with antibiotics, such as doxycycline, amoxicillin or cefuroxime.
-If your child has been diagnosed early, she'll probably take antibiotics by mouth for 2 to 3 weeks.
-Longer courses are prescribed for children who were diagnosed later, or who – for whatever reason – don't respond to the first course of treatment (often because the full dose has not been taken).
+If your child has been diagnosed early, he or she will probably take antibiotics by mouth for two to three weeks.
+Longer courses are prescribed for children who were diagnosed later or who — for whatever reason — don't respond to the first course of treatment (often because the full dose has not been taken).

-Please keep in mind that it's important that your child has been prescribed antibiotics for Lyme disease, it's crucial that she finish the full course– even if she's feeling better and the rash is gone, she needs the full dosage to make sure that the infection has been treated properly.
+Please keep in mind, it's important that your child has been prescribed antibiotics for Lyme disease and crucial that he or she finishes the full course, even if your child is feeling better and the rash is gone.
+The full dosage ensures that the infection has been treated properly.

-If your child doesn't respond to oral antibiotics, or if the Lyme disease is affecting her central nervous system, her doctor may arrange for her to receive antibiotics intravenously (through an IV).
-Most often, these children aren't hospitalized – in many cases, we can arrange for a nurse to come to your home to administer the IV, or else teach you or another family member how to do it.
+If your child doesn't respond to oral antibiotics, or if the Lyme disease is affecting the central nervous system, the doctor may arrange for antibiotics intravenously (through an IV).
+Most often, these children aren't hospitalized — in many cases, it can be arranged for a nurse to come to your home to administer the IV or else teach you or another family member how to do it.
 Doctors very rarely prescribe a course of antibiotics that lasts longer than 30 days.

-If Lyme disease is caught and treated early, the prognosis is excellent – most children will make a full recovery.
-If the infection has spread throughout her body, it may cause more serious issues, such as problems with her nervous system or heart.
-A very small percentage of people with Lyme arthritis go on to develop chronic arthritis.
+If Lyme disease is caught and treated early, the prognosis is excellent.
+Most children will make a full recovery.
+If the infection has spread throughout the body, it may cause more serious issues, such as problems with the nervous system or heart.

 Many children with Lyme disease go on to experience what's called “post-infectious syndrome.”
 This is a condition that occurs after many bacterial and viral infections, including mononucleosis and hepatitis A.